Tuesday, April 10, 2012

 2. Charles T Fuller (1864 – 1865) died as a baby

-3. Anna Florence Fuller (1865 –1951) (also known as Florence) made the journey to Ottumwa as a young girl.
+3. Anna Florence Fuller (1865 – 1951) (also known as Florence) made the journey to Ottumwa as a young girl.
 She lived briefly in Ottumwa as a child, but went back home with her mother after Charles' death.
 She lived in Hartland and Skowhegan, Maine, and married Mark Hobart.
 No children.
 She also was a member of the Bible Society of Maine.
 When her husband Mark died in 1939, Florence went to live in a small home in Norridgewock with a couple other widowed elders.
 She died in Skowhegan of chronic nephritis, and was also blind.
+According to family, when you went to her house, Anna would have to feel your face in order to understand who you were and what you looked like.
 She is buried at the Skowhegan Southside Cemetery in a solo plot, while her husband is buried with his first wife.

 4. Arthur William Fuller (1867 – 1940) was my great grandfather.
 He lived briefly in Ottumwa, but came back with his mother, and married Lorena Murch (many years younger than her) and settled in Bangor, and later Portland where he died.
 Arthur's descendants represent the only living descendants of Charles and Lydia.